I Was Raised Christian: Should I Convert for My Jewish Partner?

 — Caite in Texas*

 We get emails like Caite’s all the time.
-People often tell us, “When we talk about the future, it gets awkward—especially when we discuss religion, our families’ expectations, and raising children.”
+People often tell me, “When we talk about the future, it gets awkward—especially when we discuss religion, our families’ expectations, and raising children.”
 Sound familiar?
 Maybe you’ve been surprised or even confused to discover that your partner’s expectations for the future are different from yours.
-You might find yourself wondering, would my converting to Judaism help us resolve these issues?
+You might find yourself wondering, Would my converting to Judaism help us resolve these issues?

 What Is My Current Religious or Spiritual Identity?